 Users (People and groups, Created by, Modified by)

 Users that are not available in your destination's active directory are what we call unresolved users.

 ShareGate Desktop is unable to add an unresolved user to a Person or Group column when migrating to a SharePoint on-premises destination.
 This includes Created by and Modified by fields.

-The app is able to preserve unresolved users and group values when migrating to Office 365 in Insane mode only.
+The app is able to preserve unresolved users and group values when migrating to Microsoft 365 in Insane mode only.

 You can create a user mapping if you wish to change the unresolved users and groups to other accounts or groups when this occurs.

-Note: In a migration with Insane mode to an Office 365 destination all your users are considered resolved since they can be preserved.
+Note: In a migration with Insane mode to a Microsoft 365 destination all your users are considered resolved since they can be preserved.
 This means that your unresolved users mappings will not affect these users.
 You can map your users individually.